How to Organize Kitchen Drawers: Simple Steps That Actually Work

 TIP: This is also a great opportunity to use the Magic Eraser to clean the fronts of the kitchen drawers.

-STEP 5 – Gather similar items that need to go back into your drawer.
-Put them in the best-size container.
-You will adjust the size of the container as you go (trust me on this).
+STEP 5 – Gather similar items to return to your drawer.
+Put them in the best-sized container.
+You will adjust the container’s size as you go (trust me on this).

 STEP 6 – Rearrange your containers as needed.